tnsjesper/tnsjesper/README.md

 I have been spawned on the internet since 2021 and have been active as a developer since 2022.
 I develop primarily in JS and the Web (Web Developer).
 I'm currently learning Kotlin, Python and C# (.NET and Blazor - C++).
-Additional skills Java, TS, SQL, MongoDB, Next.js, Node.js, Minecraft, Discord, DevOps, some docker (pterodactyl), Linux, and more.
+Additional skills Java, TS, SQL, MongoDB, Next.js, Node.js, Minecraft, Discord, DevOps, docker (pterodactyl, portainer, default), Linux, and more.

 **My Story**: